The 7 best moments in the Jurassic World 2 trailer, from dino divebombs to the return of Jeff Goldblum

 The Jurassic World 2 trailer is here.
-First things first, watch it above and then, when you’ve had your fill of dino disasters, scroll on down as take a journey through the best bits from the trailer.
+First things first, watch it above and then, when you’ve had your fill of dino disasters, scroll on down as take a journey through the best bits from the Jurassic World: Fallen Kingdom trailer.
 Everything from Jeff Goldblum, to volcanoes, to a few cool callbacks are all present.
 What are you waiting for?
 Go and watch it!

 Return to Isla Nublar